Scholarships are a great way to help you pay for the cost of your education.

 The University maintains this list of scholarships search engines as a courtesy and does not have any involvement or responsibility in the application or awarding process.

-To see if you qualify for a scholarship, click here.
+Priority consideration for scholarships is given to those whose application is received by Dec.
+1. To see if you qualify for a scholarship, click here.

 To qualify for a UB merit scholarship, click here.